 This website is restricted to staff from those organisations; however, we share many of our resources at our publicly-accessible sister site www.tspforall.com.au.

 The NDIS is one of the largest health reforms in Australia’s history, and represents a significant shift for both people with disability and providers who support them.

 The NDIS is a market-based system where providers compete to offer services to individuals; services are funded via an individual’s NDIS package which they may draw down on at their discretion.
 NDIS packages are tailored to people's individual needs and funded by the Australian federal, state and territory governments.

 Prior to the introduction of the NDIS, people living with psychosocial disability were supported via various programs delivered by community mental health providers, funded by the Commonwealth Government.
 This included the Partners in Recovery (PIR), Day to Day Living (D2DL), Mental Health Respite: Carer Support (MHR:CS) and Personal Helpers and Mentors Scheme (PHaMS) programs, which ceased on 30 June 2019.

 At the moment, many people with psychosocial disability are now being supported by the NDIS, while others are still yet to apply for an NDIS package or are awaiting the outcome of their application.

-From July 2019, people who were previously supported by the above Commonwealth-funded programs who have not tested eligibility for the NDIS will be supported to do so under the Commonwealth-funded National Psychosocial Support Measure.
+People who were previously supported by the above Commonwealth-funded programs who have not tested eligibility for the NDIS are supported to do so under the National Psychosocial Support Measure.
 This funding has been allocated to PHNs who will then contract provider organisations to assist clients to transition to the NDIS or alternate, ongoing support arrangements.

 Further details on the psychosocial supports funding and support arrangements are available on the Department of Health Website - Psychosocial Support for People with Severe Mental Illness.